BillClinton/Cloud-Carousel/README.md

      index.php
 ```

-The files in the resources directory contain required javacript and css files.
+The files in the resources directory contain required JavaScript and CSS files.
 If you put them somewhere else,
 make sure to update the cloud-carousel.php config file.

 By default, this spark will look for you image filed in the /resources/images directory.